-(b) Registrar to the Issue
+(ii) Registrar to the Issue

-The Registrar to the Issue, an entity registered with SEBI, is required to accept application forms from investors in the Issue, process application forms from

-Syndicate Members of SCSBs, co-ordinate the process for allotment of Units of the InvIT and refund the subscription amount where the Units are not allotted to the applicant.
-The Registrar is also required to accurately maintain physical and electronic Bid data for Bids received, including maintaining a record of application forms received.
+The Registrar to the Issue, an entity registered with SEBI, is required to accept application form from investors in the Issue and process application forms from Syndicate Members of SCSBs and co-ordinate the process for allotment of Units of the InvIT and refund the subscription amount where the Units are not allotted to the applicant.
+The Registrar is also required to accurately maintain physical and electronic bid data for bids received. including maintaining a record of application forms received.
+A Registrar to the Issue may be appointed in a private placement.

-(c) Syndicate Members
+(iii) Syndicate Members

-Syndicate Members collect application forms from applicants during the Issue period, and enter details into the electronic bidding system on the stock exchanges and undertake preliminary verification prior to sending the application forms to the Registrar of the Issue.
+Syndicate Members collect application forms from applicants during the Issue period, and enter details into the electronic bidding system on the stock exchanges and undertake preliminary verification prior to sending the application forms to the Registrar to the Issue.

-(d) Public Issue Banks
+(iv) Public Issue Banks